-Near 1.9-mile mark, we came to the first sign for Ruby Lake.
+Near the 1.9-mile mark, we came to the first sign for Ruby Lake.
 I love finding rustic wooden signs on trails and this one had a rustic pole too!
-I needed to take a picture with it.
+I needed to take a picture of it.
 I didn’t realize then Xena was matching my smile. 🙂

 Another wooden sign for Ruby Lake appeared on the left in 100 feet or so and the trail split.
 We continued on Ruby Lake Trail on the left.
 The trail took us by a pond then a creek.